Your basket is empty.

 Yarn lovers, if you adore the yarn used in this project, you’ll love exploring all of our other yarn collections!
 Discover over 45 thoughtfully designed yarns in nearly every natural fiber and in every spectacular color you can imagine.
 Only available here at Purl Soho’s online yarn store, where every skein is created with care and your creativity in mind!

-Designed by Purl Soho designer, Gianna Mueller.
-See more of Gianna’s designs on her Instagram!
+Pattern designed and written by Purl Soho designer, Gianna Mueller.
+See even more of Gianna’s work on her Instagram!

 Materials